ballerina-platform/module-ballerina-tcp/docs/spec/spec.md

 ## 2. [Listener](#2-listener)

 The `tcp:Listener` is used to listen to the incoming socket request.
 It can be constructed with a port number and optionally providing other configurations.
-When initiating the listener it opens up the port and attaches the `tcp:service`.
+When initiating the listener it opens up the port and attaches the `tcp:Service`.

 ### 2.1.
 [Configurations](#21-configurations)